HTTP/1.1 Specification Errata - Deprecated

 Index:

 The links to specification sections below go to HTML (and therefor unofficial) versions of the specs produced by Chris Newman, then at Innosoft.
-The corporate successor to Innosoft does not appear to have maintained that archive, but it can still be found at http://www.apps.ietf.org/rfc/ .
+The corporate successor to Innosoft does not appear to have maintained that archive. .

 HTTP Version should be case sensitive